pyusb/pyusb/README.rst

 machine's Universal Serial Bus (USB) system.

 Until 0.4 version, PyUSB used to be a thin wrapper over libusb.
-With 1.0 version, things changed considerably.
-Now PyUSB is an API rich, backend neutral Python USB module easy to use.
+With the 1.0 version, things changed considerably: now PyUSB is an API rich, backend neutral Python USB module easy to use.

 As with most Python modules, PyUSB's documentation is based on Python